hsteigerFR/Cybersecurity-ObfuscatedCode/README.md

 ![explain2](https://user-images.githubusercontent.com/106969232/179617182-dba675e0-6eae-42e7-983a-eaf62f837f3e.JPG)

-Three categories of aggressive code were added if there were an incongruence as regards the checksums, or a detected active debugger.
+Three categories of aggressive code were added, and activated if there were an incongruence as regards the checksums, or a detected debugger.
 The first step consists in simply shutting down the machine.
 The second step forces a password and restarts the computer.
 The third and final step destroys the system memory, starting with installed debugger locations.